oliver7011/Micro-Blog/README.md

-# Micro-Blog Assignment involving MYSQL(HTML/Javascript/CSS/PHP):
+# Micro-Blog Assignment involving MySQL - (HTML/Javascript/CSS/PHP):

 Built using the codeigniter framework, the blog interfaces with a mySQL database stored externally.
 The database contains: